-OMUC purchases recycled water supplies from IEUA, which treats the City's wastewater at its four regional wastewater reclamation plants.
+OMUC purchases recycled water supplies from IEUA.
+IEUA treats the City's wastewater at its four regional wastewater reclamation plants.
 IEUA provides wastewater treatment services to seven Contracting Agencies, including the City of Ontario.
 OMUC has been using recycled water produced by IEUA since 1972.
-Currently, recycled water is used in the City for agricultural irrigation, landscape irrigation, golf course irrigation and industrial purposes.
+Currently, recycled water is used in the City for agricultural irrigation, landscape irrigation, golf course irrigation, and industrial purposes.

 "Pursuant to the Chino Basin Regional Sewage Service Contract, each Contracting Agency has the right of first purchase of their Base Entitlement.
 Base Entitlement is defined as the total quantity of sewage delivered into the Regional Sewerage System by the Contracting Agency less normal processing losses resulting from the treatment of sewage" (OMUC 2020 UWMP, p.
 6-21).
 In FY 19/20, this amount was 12,645 AF (OMUC 2020 UWMP, p.
-6-24).
-In FY 19/20, 7,812 AF of recycled water was purchased by OMUC for direct use (Table 3-2).
-This represents roughly 62 percent utilization of recycled water supply available to OMUC in FY 19/20.
+6-24), which increased in FY 20/21 to 12,854 AF (OMUC(a)) and increased again in FY 21/22 to 13,199 AF (OMUC, 2023).
+OMUC's utilization of the recycled water available to them has increased from roughly 62 percent in FY 19/20 to 73 percent in FY 21/22 (Table 3-2).
 Recorded and projected supplies of recycled water available to OMUC are listed in Table 3-7.